AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Advanced Mechanics/Unlife.md

     - Ghost Fortitude - The creature loses 8 maximum hit points and their AC is lowered by 2, but they are resistant to: Slashing, Bludgeoning, Piercing damage, and are resistant 2 to Necrotic damage.
 - Languages - all undead learn Peralian upon their undeath.

 While zombies still need to eat, ghosts may feast on surrounding aura passively to maintain themselves.
-However, all undead still require sleep to not become tired.
+However, all undead still require [[Travel and Rest#Rest|sleep]] to not become fatigued.
 In addition, all undead continue to age and decay passively, according to their undead race.